MicrosoftDocs/Viva/Viva/solutions/yume.md

 audience: Admin
 ---

-# Yume - Overview and setup
+# YuMe - Overview

-Yume is an employee-driven solution to support 1:1 interaction between employees and their managers.
+YuMe is an employee-driven solution to support 1:1 interaction between employees and their managers.
 It empowers employees to shape 1:1 meetings through topics (cards) that make discussions more meaningful.
 Employees can build and structure the agenda for an upcoming 1:1 meeting using the cards, which contain content that is simple and easy to access during the meeting.
 The employees can also refer to cards and key notes from previous 1:1 meetings and prepare cards for the future 1:1 meetings, promoting continuity and evolution of 1:1 meetings.
 There's also an option for employees to provide their feedback on the 1:1 interaction immediately once the meeting ends.

 ## Use case